If you are guilty of a criminal offence, you might be given a good behaviour bond.

 Some things that might be taken into consideration by the magistrate or judge in deciding on a good behaviour bond include your previous criminal history, the likelihood that you will reoffend during the term of the bond, and any risks the judge or magistrate believes you might pose to the general community.

-In many cases, you may be able to avoid a criminal conviction by getting a Section 10 order with a good behaviour bond.
+In many cases, you may be able to avoid a criminal conviction by getting a section 10 dismissal or conditional release order with a good behaviour bond.

 This means that even though you are found to be guilty, you don’t face any penalties.

-Provided you keep to the conditions on your Section 10 good behaviour bond, the charges won’t show up permanently on your criminal record.
+Provided you keep to the conditions on your non conviction order, the charges won’t show up permanently on your criminal record.

 What type of conditions are normal for a good behaviour bond?

 The specific conditions that will be listed on your good behaviour bond will vary depending on your individual circumstances, but they can include some or all of the following: